-When Martin Luther King Jr. delivered his “I Have a Dream Speech” in Washington D.C. he said, “One hundred years later, the Negro is still languishing in the corners of American society and finds himself an exile in his own land.”
+When Martin Luther King, Jr. delivered his “I Have a Dream Speech” in Washington D.C. he said, “One hundred years later, the Negro is still languishing in the corners of American society and finds himself an exile in his own land.”
 My son who frequently shrugs his shoulders when I ask him what he has learned at school each day has felt like an exile at school.
 A few months into school year he told me he was afraid he was going to get kicked out of school forever.
 Why would a kindergartner who just began his education have this fear?
 He, along with many other black males in Indiana and across the nation, has been kicked out of class.

-Although, we are years past Brown v. the Board of Education, when separate schools were declared unconstitutional, our minority children are being separated from their peers by being excluded from the classroom and suspended at disproportionate rates.
+Although, we are years past Brown v. the Board of Education when separate schools were declared unconstitutional, our minority children are still being separated from their peers by being excluded from the classroom and suspended at disproportionate rates.
 Last year, the U.S. Department of Education released 2013-14 suspension data which revealed one in five black boys were suspended.
 In Indiana, the number was higher, one in four black boys.

 I have a shirt at home that has a picture of the faces of Dr. King and President Obama with the caption, “The Dreamer and the Dream.”
-Although Dr. King’s vision has become clearer since the Civil Right Act was passed, the dream has not been fully realized just because President Obama was in office for eight years.
+Although Dr. King’s vision has become clearer since the Civil Rights Act was passed, the dream has not been fully realized just because President Obama was in office for eight years.
 Dr. King stated, “This is no time to engage in the luxury of cooling off or to take the tranquilizing drug of gradualism.”
 What was the point of us achieving the right for our children to be included inside of schools when they are excluded within the same system that is supposed to serve and teach them?
-With the transition of nation’s leadership taking place later this week, now is the time more than ever to continue to work to make Dr. King’s dream a reality for the children of today and the children of tomorrow.
+With the transition of the nation’s leadership taking place later this week, now is the time more than ever to continue to work to make Dr. King’s dream a reality for the children of today and the children of tomorrow.